googleapis/cloud-trace-nodejs/plugins.md

 * `url`: `string`
   * Optional for root spans, ignored for child spans
   * The URL of the incoming request.
 This only applies if the module being traced is a web framework.
-If given, this field will be compared against the trace agent's URL filtering policy to check whether a span should be created.
+If given, a label will automatically be created for the new span for the url (under the key `url`).
+This field will also be compared against the trace agent's URL filtering policy to check whether a span should be created.
+  * Plugin developers should favor populating this field over using `Span#addLabel` to add the `url`, as adding the url here bypasses user-set label limits.
 * `skipFrames`: `number`
   * Optional; defaults to `0`
   * Trace spans include the call stack at the moment of creation as part of the